marcosamarinho/globant-test-DE/README.md

 # globant-test-DE
-Data Engeneer Test iusing native database load and python FastAPI to allow document and fast development
+Data Engeneer Test <br>
+using native database load and python FastAPI to allow document and fast development

 Project Directories